David Hugh Le Messurier: History

-Following a tradition set by his father and brothers, Le Messurier was educated at St Peter's College where he excelled at sports and studies,"Schools Look Back on Year's Work" (1932) and Adelaide University.
+Following a tradition set by his father and brothers, Le Messurier was educated at St Peter's College where he excelled at sports and studies, and Adelaide University.

 He graduated BSc in physiology and organic chemistry in 1932 and BSc (Hons) in physiology and pharmacology in 1932.
 He was involved in pharmacological university at Johns Hopkins University, Baltimore.
 After graduating he assisted Dr C. H. Kellaway at the Walter and Eliza Hall Institute of Research in Melbourne, studying platypus venom.